 Klaviyo determines a contact's location when syncing a billing address for the contact; if a contact hasn't purchased, their location is determined based on IP geolocation.

-When someone clicks through a Klaviyo email or subscribes via a Klaviyo sign up form, we will identify the person and use the IP they are on to set his/her location.
+When someone clicks through a Klaviyo email, subscribes via a Klaviyo sign up form, or are otherwise captured by our web tracking snippet, we will identify the person and use the IP they are on to set his/her location.
 This is called IP geolocation.

 Although IP geolocation is used as the industry standard, it can sometimes be inaccurate.
 Here are a few reasons you might see discrepancies between a contact's IP geolocation and where they actually are:

-- We check someone's IP whenever they open an email; if someone is in China when they open the email, their IP will reflect this, even if their typical location is in California.
+- We check someone's IP whenever they open an email or are captured by our web tracking snippet; if someone is in China when they open the email, their IP will reflect this, even if their typical location is in California.

 - IPs are not static, and the location affiliated with an IP is thus also not static; this makes IP geolocation imperfect.